Ralgathor/LibClassicSwingTimerAPI/README.md

 | ----------- | ----------- |
 | hand | string - the hand that end a swing ("mainhand", "offhand" or "ranged") |

+### SWING_TIMER_INFO_INITIALIZED

+Fired after the initialization of the lib.
+The SwingTimerInfo method is only usable after this event.

 ### SWING_TIMER_DELTA

 Fired when delta calculation between MH and OH update